Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Chronic prostatitis.

-The dose of the drug is selected strictly individually....
+The dose of the drug is selected strictly individually.
 Not only the type of disease is taken into account, but also the patient's weight, age, gender.
 The duration of treatment is 1-2 weeks.
 If necessary, Doxycycline is prescribed in combination, in combination with Gentamicin.

 The cheapest analogue of Doxycycline is Tetracycline tablets.
 The medicine is more expensive - the Dutch Unidox Solutab.
-It also contains tetracycline, but acts faster, so the course of treatment with it is shorter, no more than 10 days.
+It also contains tetracycline, but it acts faster, so the course of treatment with it is shorter, no more than 10 days.

 Possible side effects: